hsf-training/hsf-training-ml-webpage/_episodes/03-Resources.md

 Note that the four python programming packages discussed so far are interoperable: in particular, datatypes from numpy and pandas are often used in packages like sci-kit learn and tensorflow.

-# Where to Become Proficient in Machine Learning

-It is one thing to have access to the websites and documentation of these libraries; you also need to know how to *use them properly*.
-This is especially important in python as reverting to common practices like for-loops in your code can result in poor optimization.
-There are two sources you should both read and code along with if you want to excel at machine learning.

-* **For Learning Essential python libraries**: [this textbook](https://www.amazon.ca/Python-Data-Analysis-Wrangling-IPython-ebook/dp/B075X4LT6K/ref=sr_1_1?crid=WLIHOCVH891S&dchild=1&keywords=python+for+data+analysis%2C+2nd+edition&qid=1593460237&sprefix=python+for+data+%2Caps%2C196&sr=8-1)
-* **For Learning Machine Learning Libraries**: [this textbook](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)

-Just for a bit of perspective, I started learning python in September 2017 and began learning about machine learning in December 2018.
-I am finished the first textbook and am still working through the machine learning textbook.
-Don't expect the learning process to be a quick one: read each textbook thoroughly and make sure you code along with each textbook.